MLA examples focusing on format and style

 A simplistic definition of MLA format

-MLA style is a universally accepted way to document source material for many types of humanities documents.
+MLA style is an accepted way to document source material for many types of humanities documents.
 It is simpler than some other style guides, such as the APA Style Guide or the Chicago Manual of Style, and has two basic requirements:

 In simple terms, you put a reference to your source material in parentheses in the text and you list all the sources to which you have referred in alphabetical order at the end of the paper.